SjoerdV/SjoerdV.github.io/_posts/2020-07-25-post-sharing-is-caring-part3-3.md

   - PowerShell
   - PnP
 ---
 This is the third and final part of a three part blog series, building on the premise to open up your Microsoft 365 Cloud Service tenant to External Parties.
-This third part will describe the *managing the lifecycle* of external identities making use of the 'PaC Starter Kit' I provided in part 2.
+This third part will describe the *managing the life cycle* of external identities making use of the 'PaC Starter Kit' I provided in part 2.

 The [first part][1] described deciding on *the level* of 'external sharing' your organization cares to embrace.